AdobeDocs/experience-platform.en/help/identity-service/namespaces.md

 ## Next steps

-Now that you understand the key concepts of identity namespaces, you can begin to learn how to work with your identity graph using the [Identity graph viewer](./ui/identity-graph-viewer.md).
+Now that you understand the key concepts of identity namespaces, you can begin to learn how to work with your identity graph using the [identity graph viewer](./ui/identity-graph-viewer.md).